darktable-org/dtdocs/content/special-topics/variables.md

 author: "people"
 ---

-darktable supports variable substitution in a number of modules and preference settings.
+Ansel supports variable substitution in a number of modules and preference settings.
 For example:

 - Defining file names in the [export](../module-reference/utility-modules/shared/export.md) module
 - Displaying image information in the darkroom's [image information line](../module-reference/utility-modules/darkroom/image-info-line.md)